Inductor Basics: Structure, Parameters, and Measurement

 The horizontal linear coil is a nonlinear magnetic saturation inductance coil, whose inductance decreases with the increase of current.
 It is generally connected in series in the line deflection coil circuit to compensate for linear distortion of the image with its magnetic saturation characteristics.

-The horizontal linear coil is wound with enameled wires on an H-shape high-frequency ferrite core or ferrite bar, and an adjustable permanent magnet is installed beside the coil.
+The horizontal linear coil is wound with enameled wires on an H-shaped high-frequency ferrite core or ferrite bar, and an adjustable permanent magnet is installed beside the coil.
 By adjusting the relative position of the permanent magnet and the coil, we can change the size of the coil inductance, so as to achieve linear compensation.

 2. Choke Inductors